-Responsible Division: Officer: File Number: Delivery Program Code: Environment and Infrastructure Group Manager Planning S-5740-01 2a.2.1 Prepare land use and local centre studies.
-1a.1.1 Enhance community participation, collaboration and engagement 5.1.1 Oversee the land use planning, design and compliance framework for managing and facilitating appropriate development 5.2.1 Identify strategies that support the development of local centres and business areas across the city
+Responsible Division: Environment and Infrastructure Officer: Group Manager Planning collaboration and engagement

+Delivery Program Code: 2a 2.1 Prepare land use and local centre studies appropriate development

+1a.1.1 Enhance community participation,

+5.1.1 Oversee the land use planning, design and compliance framework for managing and facilitating across the city

-Summary
+5.2.1 Identify strategies that support the development of local centres and business areas

-JBA Consultants completed a study of the heights and zoning in Auburn and Lidcombe Town Centres in February/March 2016 for the former Auburn City Council, consistent with Council's resolution of 20 May 2015 [Item 086/15].
-As a result the Draft Auburn and Lidcombe Town Centres Strategy (Attachments 4 to 9) was prepared and considered by the Cumberland Independent Hearing and Assessment Panel (CIHAP) at its meeting of 17 November 2016 [Item C030/16].
+IBA Consultants completed a study of the heights and zoning in Auburn and Lidcombe Town Centres in February/March 2016 for the former Auburn City Council, consistent with Council's resolution of 20 May 2015 [Item 086/15].
+As a result the Draft Auburn and Lidcombe Town Centres Strategy (Attachments 4 to 9) was prepared and considered by the Cumberland Independent Hearing and Assessment Panel (CITIAP) at its meeting of 17 November 2016 [Item C030/16].
 The draft Strategy has been amended in line with the CIHAP recommendations.